codesqueak/GardenLEDLamp/README.md

 # A Solar Garden Light Project (...and no software to be seen anywhere ...)

-Keywords: Garden light, solar light, LED, solar, circuit, QX5252F
+Keywords: Garden light, solar light, LED, solar, circuit, QX5252F, oshpark, jlcpcb

 ## The Problem